mgreenberry/MS2-Smart-Associates/README.md

 * [JavaScript](https://www.javascript.com/) Used with Bootstrap for the Navigation menu at the top and bottom of the website and for all interactive parts of the website
 ### Framework Library
 * [Bootstrap](https://getbootstrap.com/) Used for a mobile first responsive website, display properties such as grid layout, preset css such as for containers, forms, etc
+* [J Query](https://jquery.com/) Used for temperal literals in some javascript code.
 ### Tools
 * [Wireframes with Balsamiq](https://balsamiq.com/) To create mockups of the website to aid creation
 * [Github](https://github.com/) To store and host source code